publiclab/publiclab-archive/notes/A_SCH/01-07-2021/addressing-the-health-impacts-of-petrochemical-production.md

 ---
-title: "Addressing the Health Impacts of Petrochemical Production"\ntagnames: ''
+title: "Addressing the Health Impacts of Petrochemical Production"

+tagnames: ''
 author: A_SCH
 path: /notes/A_SCH/01-07-2021/addressing-the-health-impacts-of-petrochemical-production.md
 nid: 25431